 Please click here for the Full Prescribing Information for Otezla.

-Otezla® (apremilast) is a prescription medicine used to treat adult patients with:
+Otezla® (apremilast) is a prescription medicine used for the treatment of:

 You must not take Otezla if you are allergic to apremilast or to any of the ingredients in Otezla.